Seasonal Unemployment Definition

 Seasonal unemployment is sometimes confused with disguised unemployment.
 Let us understand the differences between the two to appreciate the concepts individually:

 |Meaning||It is a phenomenon where the workforce is unemployed for a part of the year.||It occurs when the workforce does not contribute to their full potential or when the number of people is hired for a job than actually required.|

 |Working||Employed for a part of the year and unemployed or remains for the rest.||Employed throughout.|

-Seasonal unemployment is an agreed condition by the employers and the workforce that they will be hired only for a part of the year and after the agreed-upon time, the workforce will remain unemployed for the rest of the year.
-This occurs when a few industries slow down or shut down for a particular season or make shifts in their production schedule as per the weather, demand, etc. Another reason may be short term projects such as construction, etc. As noted above, it is different from disguised unemployment where more number of people are employed in a job than actually required.
+Seasonal unemployment is an agreed condition by the employers and the workforce that will hire them only for a part of the year.
+After the agreed-upon time, the workforce will remain unemployed for the rest of the year.
+It occurs when a few industries slow down or shut down for a particular season or make shifts in their production schedule as per the weather, demand, etc. Another reason may be short-term projects such as construction, etc. As noted above, it is different from disguised unemployment, where more people are employed in a job than required.

-We have seen that this time of unemployment has its disadvantages like any other type of unemployment meaning, idle workforce not able to make any money for survival during the unemployed part of the year.
-That said, there are also advantages as discussed earlier that it being better than unemployment wholly, pursuing interests, etc.
+We have seen that this time of unemployment has its disadvantages like any other type of unemployment, meaning the idle workforce cannot make any money for survival during the unemployed part of the year.
+That said, there are also advantages, as discussed earlier, that it is better than unemployment wholly, pursuing interests, etc.

 Seasonal unemployment occurs when certain industries or job sectors experience fluctuations in demand due to seasonal variations or weather conditions.
 For example, agricultural workers may face unemployment during off-seasons when there is no need for planting or harvesting crops.